PixarAnimationStudios/OpenSubdiv/documentation/roadmap.rst

   when the model contains a lot of semi-sharp creases.
 We need a LOD solution that can dynamically isolate features based on distance to view-point.

-  Note: this project has been undertaken by Matthias Niessner & Henry Schafer
+  Note: paper from Matthias Niessner & Henry Schafer

 Implement a "high-level" API layer
 ++++++++++++++++++++++++++++++++++